-B. Research needs for Earth Observation monitoring of the seven sea-ice variables
+B. Research needs for EO monitoring of the seven sea-ice variables

-Section 4 presented a list of Earth Observation techniques available for each of the seven core variables proposed as new ECVs.
-Although the satellite technologies and algorithms are mature enough to prepare fit-for-purpose CDRs, not all challenges have been solved and there is still the need for Research & Development efforts to improve the maturity of existing data products and CDRs.
+Section 4 presented a list of EO technique available for each of the seven core variables proposed as new ECVs.
+Although the satellite technologies and algorithms are mature enough to prepare fit-for-purpose CDRs, not all challenges have been solved and there is still the need for R&D efforts to improve the maturity of existing data products and CDRs.
 We provide here a non-exhaustive, non-prioritized list of such items requiring attention from the community and funding agencies.

-1. Sea-ice concentration (SIC): reduction of SIC bias and uncertainty during the summer melt period when liquid water co-exists as openings and leads between the ice floes and as melt ponds on top of the ice floes, improvement of the spatial resolution, securing long-term inter-sensor consistency.
+- Sea-ice concentration (SIC): reduction of SIC bias and uncertainty during the summer period, improvement of spatial resolution, ensure long-term inter-sensor consistency. - Sea-ice thickness (SIT): hemisphere-specific reduction of retrieval uncertainties (FB, snow depth, densities), move away from using a snow depth climatology, closure of retrieval gap in summer in the Arctic, extension to early altimeters, ensure consistency across sensors, better exploit SIT proxies such as sea-ice age, address possible future gap in polar altimetry and L-band radiometry missions. - Snow depth on sea ice (SND): better quantification and reduction of biases over deformed and old ice, and those due to snow wetness and other snow property variations, production and evaluation of additional snow depth CDRs for both hemispheres, conduct snow depth CDR inter-comparison studies. - 4.
+Ice surface albedo (ISA): ISA CDR evaluation at grid- and sub-grid scale level over all sea ice types, improvement of cloud mask to mitigate biases, harmonization of CDRs obtained from different satellites, harmonization and evaluation of melt-pond fraction data products.

-- 2. Sea-ice thickness (SIT): hemisphere-specific reduction of retrieval uncertainties (freeboard, snow depth, densities, internal and ice-snow interface processes), moving away from using snow depth climatology, closure of retrieval gap in summer in the Arctic, extension to early altimeters, securing consistency across sensors, better exploitation of SIT proxies such as sea-ice age, addressing possible future gap in polar altimetry and L-band radiometry missions. - 3.
-Snow depth on sea ice (SND): better quantification and reduction of biases over deformed and old ice, and those due to snow wetness and other snow property variations, production and evaluation of additional snow depth CDRs for both hemispheres using innovative concepts that combine numerical models, in-situ and various satellite observations, conduction of snow depth CDR inter-comparison studies, open communication of remaining limitations and uncertainties. - 4.
-Ice surface albedo (ISA): ISA CDR evaluation at grid- and sub-grid scale level over all sea ice types, improvement of cloud mask to mitigate biases, harmonization of CDRs obtained from different satellites, harmonization and evaluation of melt-pond fraction data products. - 5.
-Sea-ice (and snow) surface temperature (IST): improvement of cloud mask to further mitigate biases in IST CDRs based on infrared temperature observations, continuation of their evaluation, evaluation of IST CDRs based on microwave brightness temperatures and their further exploration, taking advantage of infrared/microwave temperature observation synergies - for instance in form of time-series analysis. - 6.
-Sea-ice age (AGE): reconcile the two main approaches (Lagrangian tracking, and age category mapping from brightness temperature and backscatter data), extension of the approach to Antarctic sea ice, incorporation of published methodological improvement, accuracy enhancement in the temporal domain (from year to month to week age information), evaluation and provision of uncertainties, better exploitation of synthetic aperture radar backscatter observations. - 7.
-Sea-ice drift (SID): harmonization of SID retrievals across satellite sensors (including synthetic aperture radar), improvement of SID retrieval during summer and in the Antarctic, derivation of retrieval uncertainties, expanding coverage of high-resolution SID data products based on synthetic aperture radar, evaluation of SID CDRs at all scales, improvement of our understanding of uncertainty propagation into deformation parameters.
+- 5. Sea-ice (and snow) surface temperature (IST): improvement of cloud mask to further mitigate biases in IRT-based IST CDRs, evaluation of BT-based IST CDRs. - 6.
+Sea-ice age (AGE): reconcile the two main approaches (Lagrangian tracking, and age category mapping from BT and BC data), extension of the approach to Antarctic sea ice, incorporation of published methodological improvement, increase the accuracy in the temporal domain (from year to month to week age information), provision of uncertainties and evaluation, better exploitation of SAR BC observations. - 576 7.
+Sea-ice drift (SID): harmonization of SID retrievals across satellite sensors (including SAR), 577 improvement of SID retrieval during summer and in the Antarctic, derivation of retrieval 578 uncertainties, expanding coverage of high-resolution SAR-based SID data products, evalua579 tion of SID CDRs at all scales, understanding of uncertainty propagation into deformation 580 parameters.